Last updated: February 06, 2025

 How much equity do you have in your home?

-Equity is the difference between the current appraised value of your home and the balance of your mortgage.
-If you have a second mortgage, or a loan against your mortgage, you’ll need to subtract that as well.
+Home equity is the difference between the current appraised value of your home and the total amount you owe.

 How to calculate the equity you have in your home

-To see how much home equity you currently have, first look online to research and estimate your home's current market value or hire an appraiser to get an official estimation of your home's value.
+To see how much home equity you currently have, you have the option to look online to estimate your home's current market value or hire a professional appraiser.

-Once you have an estimate of your home’s value, add up any outstanding mortgage debt on your home (including any second mortgages).
-Your available home equity can be calculated by subtracting what you owe on your home from the current estimated value of your home.
+Your estimate of available home equity can be calculated by subtracting what you owe from the current estimated value of your home.

-Using a tool like a loan amount calculator may give you an idea of how much you might be able to borrow from your equity for home improvements, consolidating high-interest debts, or paying for life’s next big adventure.
+Using a tool like this loan amount calculator from Discover® Home Loans may give you an idea of how much you may be able to borrow against your home equity with a home equity loan or mortgage refinance.

-Both tools may help you budget effectively and find the solutions that work best for your financial future.
+Both tools may help you find the solution that works best for your financial future.

 Combined loan-to-value (CLTV) ratio and home equity

-The CLTV is calculated by taking your current mortgage balance(s) plus your potential new home equity loan amount, then dividing that number by your home value.
-Typically, the lower the CLTV, the better.
+CLTV is calculated by adding your current mortgage balance(s) and the balance of any other loans secured by your property to your potential new loan amount.
+You then divide that total amount by your appraised home value.

 ($120,000 + $75,000) / $300,000 = 65% CLTV